learn-co-curriculum/react-hooks-props-basics-lab/README.md

 #### `Comment` Component
   - create a new file, `Comment.js` within `src/` and don't forget to:
-    - `import React, { Component } from 'react'` at the top of our files
+    - `import React, { Component } from 'react'` at the top of our file
     - Use the `class X extends Component {}` syntax
     - export the class so it can be used in other files (`src/App.js` is already trying to import it!)
   - it should expect a single prop (the text of a comment), which can be used in the component via: `this.props.commentText`.
-This prop is first passed in `src/App.js`
+This prop is passed in `src/BlogPost.js`
   - it should have a single `<div>` in its `render()` method
   - the `<div>` should have a `className="comment"` attribute
   - **Note:** The `BlogPost` component needs _minor_ alteration to properly pass the contents of its `commentsArray` to each of the `Comment` components that it is rendering